Lifailon/lazyjournal/README.md

 ```

 > [!IMPORTANT]
-> Remote access is only possible using an ssh key (**password access is not supported**, as each function request will require entering a password)
+> Remote access is only possible using an ssh key (password access is **not supported**, as each function request will require entering a password).

 ### Command-line mode